aarab-malik/movies-data-manager/README.md

 # Movies Data Manager

-A C++ console application that loads IMDB movie metadata and organizes it with classic data structures — AVL trees, hash tables, graphs, stacks, and queues — so you can search films, explore actor networks, and get graph-based recommendations.
+A C++ console application that loads IMDB movie metadata and organizes it with classic data structures including AVL trees, hash tables, graphs, stacks, and queues.
+Users can search films, explore actor networks, and get graph-based recommendations.

 ## Features